 What Does Good Oral Health Look Like During Hospitalization

-It will be important to reach out to the nursing staff, let them know of any issues you have had with your oral health.
-If you have had gum disease, gingivitis or periodontitis.
+It will be important to reach out to the nursing staff, and let them know of any issues you have had with your oral health.
+If you have had gum disease, gingivitis, or periodontitis.
 That lets the staff know to be on the alert.
 Being in good health, you may eat and drink on your own.
 Have the nurse provide daily flosses and brushing after a meal followed up by a fluoride mouthwash that will help you stay bacteria-free.
 Depending on the reason for hospitalization, it will be of utmost importance to keep your immune system safe.

 The Importance Of Keeping Your Immune System Safe During Hospitalization

 When you are hospitalized, it’s a stressful environment.
-Your body is on high alert and the immune system can suffer from it.
+Your body is on high alert, and the immune system can suffer from it.
 Poor oral health can lead to bodily illness quickly.
 Gum disease, gingivitis, and periodontitis are linked to causing pneumonia, stroke, and heart disease.
-By flossing, brushing, and using mouthwash each day you protect your body from fighting off another issue.
-While in the hospital you want to limit your body’s stress and protect it from any other problems.
+By flossing, brushing, and using mouthwash each day, you protect your body from fighting off another issue.
+While in the hospital, you want to limit your body’s stress and protect it from any other problems.

 You may reach out to us during your hospitalization if you have further questions.
 Upon your release from the hospital, we would be happy to assist you with your oral health.
 We look forward to meeting new patients and are willing to go the extra mile when it is needed.